 However, as beautiful an idea as that is, it is no longer a reality, or even a possibility.

-Today it is estimated that Laos has less than 1000 elephants; half of which are wild and half of which are domesticated.
+Today it is estimated that there are less than 1000 elephants in Laos; half of which are wild and half of which are domesticated.
 Those in the wild are threatened by loss of habitat and, to a lesser degree, poaching.
 Those that are domesticated are mainly trapped in the logging industry; spending their lives in chains.
 But recent changes within Laos mean that elephants are slowly being siphoned away from the logging industry, and instead are being picked up for tourism.
 However this change in life is not always a positive one.
 Often these ‘rescued’ elephants trade their days in logging to days of being ridden by tourists; a practice that is equally harmful and dangerous to the well-being of the elephants.

 Elephant tourism is popular not just in Laos, but throughout southeast Asia.
 I had hoped to go to a sanctuary in Chiang Mai, however since I was there during the Yi Peng festival, the tours booked up quickly.
-So instead I decided I would find something in Laos.
+So instead I decided I would wait and find an elephant sancutary in Laos.

-I had 5 days in Luang Prabang, Laos and was determined to spend one of them with elephants.
+I had a few days in Luang Prabang, Laos and was determined to spend one of them with elephants.
 As an animal lover and an eco-conscious traveller, I didn’t want to do anything that involved or supported riding elephants.
-In a country nicknamed the land of a hundred elephants, I figured it would be reasonably easy to find a non-riding program.
+In a country nicknamed the land of a million elephants, I figured it would be reasonably easy to find a good elephant sanctuary in Laung Prabang.

 But it wasn’t.

-As I walked down the streets of Luang Prabang I was greeted with sign after sign of elephant tours calling themselves sanctuaries or reserves, but in big bold writing underneath flaunting the riding programs.
-Disappointed I just about gave up until I saw a sign that caught my attention.
-It wasn’t flashy, there wasn’t anyone waving me over, but the “NO RIDING” sign was all I needed to be drawn inside to MandaLao Tours.
+As I walked down the streets I was greeted with sign after sign for Luang Prabang tours calling themselves elephant sanctuaries or reserves, but in big bold writing underneath flaunting the riding programs.
+Disappointed I just about gave up until I saw an elephant sanctuary sign that caught my attention.
+It wasn’t flashy, there wasn’t anyone waving me over, but the “NO RIDING” sign was all I needed to be drawn inside to MandaLao’s Luang Prabang tours.

 About MandaLao Tours